seanmperez/COVID-19-Demographic-and-Climate-Analysis/README.md

 1. The plummeting temperatures in the New Year
 2. Growing inequality across the United States

-Below is my analysis to answer the question **What weather and demographic features are the most important drivers to COVID-19 infection rates**?
+Below is my analysis to answer the question:

+_**What demographic and weather features are the most important drivers to COVID-19 infection rates among US counties**?_

+and

+_**Can we use these  features to predict infections rates among counties?**_

 # Data